Skip to main content

 Module description

-This module examines the cross-fertilisation of philosophy and literature in late sixteenth- and seventeenth-century England.
+In this module we examine the cross-fertilisation of philosophy and literature in late sixteenth- and seventeenth-century England.
 We will study selections from Renaissance philosophical texts and the classical texts upon which they were based in order to illuminate the ideas behind the poetry, prose and drama of Renaissance authors.

 Themes covered will include neoplatonism, stoicism, scepticism, theories of the soul, political philosophy, melancholy and occult philosophy.